stephensl/RB139/study_guide/sg_full.md

   ```

   ## Blocks and variable scope
-  - A block can access any local variable that was in scope when the block was defined, even if that variable is no longer in scope when the block is executed.
+  - A block can access local variables that were in scope when the block was defined, even if that variable is no longer in scope when the block is executed.
   - A block can modify the value of a local variable that was in scope when the block was defined (subject to variable shadowing rules).
   -